 Starting a podcast is not an easy way to make money fast (we’ll go into this more later) – so avoid this one if you need some quick cash.
 However, it can be worth it for the financial gains further down the line.
 Many people who make podcasts earn thousands of bucks a month in income from their podcast show, but this only comes after a lot of hard work.

-At the end of the day, whether or not starting a podcast is worth it depends on your commitment to both the subject you’re going to talk about and your commitments to making the podcast.
+At the end of the day, whether or not starting a podcast is worth it depends on your commitment to both the subject you’re going to talk about and your commitment to making the podcast.

 What do I need to know before starting a podcast?